A Stanford University study found that teens and young adults who use e-cigarettes are five to seven times more likely to test positive for COVID-19.

 Keeping school environments vape- and smoke-free is critical, especially given the contagious nature of COVID-19.

-A recent Stanford University study found a strong connection between COVID-19 and vaping.
+A Stanford University study found a strong connection between COVID-19 and vaping.
 Their research showed that teens and young adults who use e-cigarettes are five to seven times more likely to test positive for the virus.

 And, the National Institute on Drug Abuse, U.S. Food and Drug Administration (FDA), and the Centers for Disease Control and Prevention (CDC) heeded a similar warning among people who smoke or vape.
 They also said vapers could suffer more severe medical issues if they contract COVID-19.